 The Manada Conservancy is a land trust--a local, non-profit organization--dedicated to the preservation of the natural, historic, agricultural and scenic resources of Dauphin County and to the promotion of environmental education.

-In keeping with our dual mission of land preservation and environmental education, our active work on both fronts has resulted in the preservation of nearly 800 acres of land in Dauphin County.
+In keeping with our dual mission of land preservation and environmental education, our active work on both fronts has resulted in the preservation of more than 1800 acres of land in Dauphin County.
 To read about our exceptional preservation projects, click here.
 We have presented numerous free educational programs, outdoor activities, and created many publications, free of charge.
 Our ongoing student volunteer and internship programs and student outreach has provided information about the value of the land we live on and its relationship to the ecosystems which sustain us.
 In addition, we have a strong initiative to promote the use of native plants in the landscape, and have provided programs, data and resources, as well as hosting our annual signature Native Plant Sale, which includes speakers and activities.
 Please check our calendar of events often for upcoming programs.

 On the education front, The Manada Conservancy has presented at least four free educational programs per year since the late 1990’s, covering topics ranging from